humanmade/altis-documentation/user-docs/content-and-content-blocks/content-creation.md

 ### How to use the Block tab: Posts & Pages

-Here’s a more detailed guide to [creating blocks](creating-content-with-blocks.md) [link: Creating content with blocks] if you prefer.
+Here’s a more detailed guide to [creating blocks](creating-content-with-blocks.md) if you prefer.
 Below is just an **overview**, to show you how blocks work with content creation.

 #### How to add a block